ANTARES (telescope): Experimental goals

 The ANTARES project complements the IceCube Neutrino Observatory in Antarctica.
 The detection principles of the two projects are very similar, although ANTARES only points toward the Southern Hemisphere.
 Thanks to its location in the Mediterranean Sea, ANTARES is more sensitive to neutrinos with energies below 100 TeV in the southern sky, a region that includes many galactic sources.
 ANTARES will detect neutrinos from high energy origin, particularly in the range from 1010 to 1014 electronvolts (10 GeV - 100 TeV).
 Over many years of operation, it may be able to produce a map of the neutrino flux from cosmic origins in the Southern Hemisphere.
 Of particular interest would be the detection of astrophysical point sources of neutrinos, possibly in correlation with observations in other bands (such as gamma rays sources observed by the HESS telescope in Namibia, which has a common field of view with ANTARES).

 Apart from this astro-particle physics aspect, the ANTARES telescope may also tackle some fundamental problems in particle physics, such as the search for dark matter in the form of neutralino annihilation in the Sun (normal solar neutrinos being outside the energy range of ANTARES) or the Galactic Center.
-Due to the very different methods employed, its expected sensitivity is complementary to the direct dark matter searches performed by various experiments such as DAMA, CDMS and at the LHC.
+Due to the very different methods employed, its expected sensitivity is complementary to both the direct dark matter searches performed by experiments such as DAMA and CDMS, and to the indirect searches at the LHC.
 Detection of neutralino signals would also confirm supersymmetry, but is not generally considered very likely at the ANTARES sensitivity level.
 Other possible "exotic" phenomena that could conceivably be measured by ANTARES include nuclearites or magnetic monopoles.